Highlights Of The Program

 Q&A SESSION ON ACTIVATING DEMAND FOR LOW-CARBON FERTILIZER SOLUTIONS

-CASE STUDIES ANALYSIS OF AMMONIA PRODUCTION PLANTS: ASSESSMENT AND IMPROVEMENT OF WATER FOOTPRINT
+CASE STUDY ANALYSIS OF AMMONIA PRODUCTION PLANTS: ASSESSMENT AND IMPROVEMENT OF WATER FOOTPRINT

 Massimiliano Bertoldi